RedBeret/AIChatPoweredEcommerce/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you wish to contribute to the project, please follow these steps:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).